DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 The `site.tags` variable stores all used tags from all posts.
 The first subcycle is for search this current tag in human readable tags, defined in [_data/lang.yml](https://github.com/DeXP/onemangaday/blob/gh-pages/_data/lang.yml).

 The `tag` variable from `site.tags` will be there for each iteration.
 It contains the list of all posts with this tag.
-So we can count it, multiply, divide etc. The smallest one was too small for me, so I added extra 20%.
+So we can count it, multiply, divide etc. The smallest one was too small for me, so extra 20% was added.

 [ Jekyll (Liquid) array filters ›](https://help.shopify.com/themes/liquid/filters/array-filters)